T00lio/quiz/README.md

 1. Clone the repository to your local machine.
 2. Install the necessary dependencies by running `npm install`.
+3. create a `.env` file in the root of the project and add the content of the .env.temp file to it (console.log the values to validate).
+If there is any other .env file in the root of the project, delete it to avoid conflicts.
-3. Start the application by running `npm run start`.
+4. Start the application by running `npm run start`.
-4. Open your web browser and navigate to `http://localhost:5173`.
+5. Open your web browser and navigate to `http://localhost:5173`.
-5. You will be presented with a series of questions.
+6. You will be presented with a series of questions.
-6. Select the correct answer for each question.
+7. Select the correct answer for each question.
-7. After answering all the questions, you will receive your quiz score.
+8. After answering all the questions, you will receive your quiz score.
-8. Enjoy and challenge yourself with different quizzes!
+9. Enjoy and challenge yourself with different quizzes!

 ## Database Instructions